Remi-C/Remi-C.github.io/_posts/2016-02-01-point_cloud_server.md

 (rasters) and vectors, point cloud data has become more available.
 It is appreciated for its precision and true three-Dimensional (3D) nature.
 However, managing point clouds can be difficult due to scaling problems and specificities of this data type.
-Several methods exist but are usually fairly specialised and solve only one aspect of the management problem.
+Several methods exist but are usually fairly specialized and solve only one aspect of the management problem.
 In this work, we propose a complete and efficient point cloud management system based on a database server that works on groups of points rather than individual points.
 This system is specifically designed to solve all the needs of point cloud users: